EggBanana123/Sonic-Nexus-Restored/README.md

 # RSDKv2 Decompilation
-A Full Decompilation of Sonic Nexus (2008), a Retro Engine game made by Taxman.
+RSDKv2 Decompilation modified for Sonic Nexus Restored

 Without assets from the game, this decompilation will not run.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).

+* Retro Engine by Christian Whitehead (A.K.A.
+The Taxman) *

 # Additional Tweaks
 * Added a built in mod loader, allowing to easily create and play mods.